jimnarey/server_containers/readme.md

 https://www.digitalocean.com/community/tutorials/how-to-remotely-access-gui-applications-using-docker-and-caddy-on-debian-9

-A set of templace docker configurations for running GUI apps over the local network.
+A set of template docker configurations for running GUI apps over the local network.

 polapp - PlayOnLinux template.
 Switch to Ubuntu because Debian doesn't have a PlayOnLinux package.